The Metropolitan Museum of Art's 'hot pot'

 The Euphronios (Sarpedon) krater is a large ceramic vessel (46 cm high and 55 cm in diameter) made in Athens around 515 BC.
 It would have been used for mixing potent wine with water.
 It was made by the potter Euxitheos and decorated by an artist named Euphronios, who is considered to be a master of Greek pottery painting.
 On the front of the vessel Euphronios chose to paint a little known scene from Homer’s Iliad: the death of Sarpedon (the son of Zeus and a mortal woman) who is carried away by Hypnos and Thanatos, the twin gods of Sleep and Death, as Hermes looks on.
 On the back of the pot Euphronios painted three Athenian youths preparing for battle.

 Although made in Athens, pottery of this kind was often produced for the ancient Mediterranean export market.
-Central Italy’s Etruscan civilisation (750–264 BCE) in particular was an avid consumer of fine pottery from Athens that reached its ports via trade ships.
+The market in central Italy Etruscan civilisation (750–264 BCE) in particular avidly sourced fine pottery from Athens that reached its ports via trade ships.
 Because of the thriving trade networks of this era it is often difficult to determine which modern country Athenian pottery was ultimately deposited in.
 Context, as usual, is key.

 Greek pottery was very popular in Ancient Italy.
 These Greek pots were looted from Italian tombs, smuggled to the US, and eventually returned in 2015.
 By Ambasciata USA Italia, CC BY-NC-ND